jc-robotics/jc-robotics.github.io/src/routes/resources/blog/[slug]/articles/markdown/programming-mecannum-wheels.md

 > **Note**
 > Set one side of the robot’s wheels to be.
 If after inverting the right wheels the robot is always going backwards then try inverting the left side instead.

 Finally, the robot can move laterally and only needs to rotate.
-Fortunately, the robot can be easilyg horizontal movement t programmed to turn, even at the same time as it’s driving.
-We will use a second joystick for this purpose, usino turn the robot (the x-axis).
+Fortunately, the robot can be easily added.
+We will use a second joystick (the x-axis) for this purpose, turning the robot.

 Actually, it's rather simple.
 If the turn value is applied to the lateral movement value, each wheel will turn smoothly.
 A motor controller can only take values up to 1 (or -1), which is the only problem.
 Any larger value just scales down to 1, which will have an impact on our outcomes - distorting the robot’s movements.